 ‘This is the official register of senior secondary courses currently accredited by the Tasmanian Qualifications Authority.’
 Listed alphabetically.
 PDF downloads.

 Page is presently being developed as part of the new site.

-‘AusVELS is the Foundation to Year 10 Curriculum for Victorian government and Catholic schools for implementation from 2013.
+‘AusVELS is the Foundation to Year 10 Curriculum for Victorian government and Catholic schools.
 AusVELS outlines what is essential for all Victorian students to learn for F-10 and includes the Australian Curriculum F-10 for English, Mathematics, History and Science’.
-For previous VELS, see this Previous Curricula read the information on this page and us the link provided.
+For previous VELS, see Previous Curricula, read the information and use the link provided.

 - VCE Studies